shubhanshu02/shubhanshu02/README.md

 ##### Current Endeavours

+- Explore algorithms for boosting performance in my projects

+##### Past Events

 - Google Summer of Code'21 Project with Intel Video and Audio for Linux
-- Explore algorithms for boosting performance in my projects
+- Participated in HackZurich 2021

 ##### Technologies I have used